sjvermeu/sjvermeu.github.io/content/2021/06/an-it-services-overview.md

 The grouping is exactly the same as the infrastructure services, but the intention of solutions is more from a full internal offering point of view.

-Within solution architectures, I tend to focus on the choices that the company made and the design that follows it.
+Within _solution architectures_, I tend to focus on the choices that the company made and the design that follows it.
 Many solutions are considered ‘platforms’ on top of which internal development, third party hosting or other capabilities are provided.
 Within the solution, I describe how the